rmagatti/auto-session/README.md

 ### Last Session

 This optional feature enables the keeping track and loading of the last session.
-This loading of a last session happens only when a `RestoreSession` could not find a session for the current dir.
+This loading of a last session happens only when a `SessionRestore` could not find a session for the current dir.
 This feature can come in handy when starting Neovim from a GUI for example.
 :warning: This feature is still experimental and as of right now it interferes with the plugin's ability to auto create new sessions when opening Neovim in a new directory.